meetptl04/StudyTube-Enhancer/README.md

 2. Use the default keys or set your own in the extension settings:
 - `h` to forward
 - `g` to rewind
-3. Press `Ctrl + Y` to enter distraction-free mode
+3. Press `Ctrl + Y` to hide heading and control buttons.

 ## Contributing